The Stories Behind the Candles

 2 David Rivlin was first.
 His heart raced as he carried a large cardboard box to the front of the class.

 3 "My topic is Hanukkah [HAH-nuh-kuh].
 Hanukkah means 'dedicate' and 'beginning'," he said.
 "It's also called the Jewish Festival of Lights.
-Each year it's either in November or December, depending on the Jewish calendar."
+It's either in November or December, depending on the Jewish calendar."
 He opened his box and pulled out a large silver candelabra and nine blue candles.
 "This is a menorah [meh-NOR-uh].
 It holds eight candles for the eight days of Hanukkah, plus one extra candle in the middle that is used to light the others.
-You add one candle each day, until finally on the last day you have all the candles lit."
+You light one more candle each day, until finally on the last day you have all the candles lit."

 Paragraphs 9 to 19:

 For the complete story with questions: click here for printable